 In this case, you’ll need to have access to your student’s bank account and have linked accounts at the same bank so you can transfer money seamlessly from your account into theirs.

 When setting up a bank account for your college student, be sure to choose a no-fee, no minimum account, like Capital One 360’s MONEY account, which is intended for teens and allows for parental access.
 If you’d like a college-specific account, Chase Bank’s College Checking account is another solid choice.
-They offer no fees for five years for college students, and only a $25 minimum opening deposit.
+They offer no fees for five years for college students.

 PayPal allows you to electronically send money to your child via email, as long as they have a PayPal account associated with that email address.
-Transfers are free and usually take 2-3 days.
+Transfers are free within the U.S., and it usually takes a few days when sending money from a bank account.

 Venmo, which is owned by PayPal, is another handy and free way to send your funds along.
 Another bonus?
-It’s commonly used by college students, so chances are, your child has used it.
-Venmo works similarly to PayPal, except that link your debit or credit card within the app, then send money there.
+College students commonly use it, so chances are, your child has used it.
+Venmo works similarly to PayPal, except you link your debit or credit card within the app, then send money there.
 Funds are usually available the next business day.
 Be aware: Venmo charges a 3% fee on all credit card transactions.

 Not quick enough?
 Try Zelle, a money-transferring app that promises that funds sent are available within minutes.
 It’s also free.
 Talk about instant gratification.